Documentation

 Three Life Assets:

-• • Voice Memos - Auto-transcribed with Whisper (Metal GPU, 99+ languages)
+• • Voice Memos — Auto-transcribed with local AI (Metal GPU, 99+ languages)

-• • Photos & Videos - Auto-captioned with Ollama vision models
+• • Photos & Videos — Auto-captioned with local AI vision models

 Watchers & Processors: